JeffDess/zmk-config/readme.md

 # ZMK Config

 ZMK firmware configuration for Corne and Urchin keyboards, optimized for English/French/Programming.

 ![My Urchin 34 keys keyboard](images/urchin.jpg)

-Since the Corne (36 keys) and Urchin (34 keys) have similar layouts, both keyboards use the same configuration.
+Since the Corne (36 keys) and Urchin (34 keys) have similar layouts, both keyboards share the same configuration.
 The only exception is the combos using thumb keys, which are in their own files ([combos_34](behaviors/combos_34.dtsi) and [combos_36](behaviors/combos_36.dtsi)).
 Keyboards also have their own keymap files, but in pratice they use the same mappings.
 Both firmwares are generated